 Enforce strong association mechanisms (CTI 3) BT and BLE do not protect the negotiation of the association mechanism and CTKD allows two devices to use different association mechanisms on different transports when pairing and re-pairing.
 The BLUR attack exploits this fact to re-pair with a victim device using "Just Works" even if the victim supports "Numeric Comparison".
-A device should keep track of the remotes' strongest association mechanism used while pairing and enforce it for subsequent (re-)pairings.
+To fix this issue, a-A device should keep track of which BT and BLE keys are established using CTKD, record the the remotes' strongest association mechanism used while pairing and enforce it for subsequent (re-)pairings.

-Disable CTKD key overwrites (CTI 4) CTKD allows (over)writing BT long term keys from BLE and vice versa.
+Enforce Secure ConnectionsIn our experiments, we can use CTKD with the WH-CH700N headphones even if they only support "Secure Connections" for BLE Disable CTKD key overwrites (CTI 4) CTKD allows (over)writing BT long term keys from BLE and vice versa.
 This enables an attacker to impersonate a device and take over her existing session on one transport by attacking the other.
-To fix this issue, a device should disallow key overwrites with CTKD when a paired device wants to re-pair.
+This should not happen as CTKD should be used only when "Secure Connections" is supported on both BT and BLE.
+To fix this issue, a device should enforce that "Secure Connections" is supported on disallow key overwrites with CTKD when a paired device wants to re-pair.
 For example, re-pairing over BT should not overwrite a BLE long term key that was securely established in the past.
 When a device has lost a long term key for a transport (e.g., device reset), it should explicitly re-pair on that transport.

-Disable pairable state when not needed (CTI 5) In our experiment we confirmed that a device might remain pairable over BT and BLE even after it has paired and is communicating with a remote device.
+Disable pairable state when not needed (CTI 5) In our experiment we confirmed that a device might remain pairable over BT and BLE before running CTKD and raise an error if this is not the case.

+CTKD Notifications CTKD is transparent to end-users and is specified in the standard as an optional feature.
+We exploit those facts to improve the stealthiness of our attacks.
+Given that CTKD is even after it has paired and is communicating with a remote device.
 This is problematic as an attacker can target the transport that is not currently used by the two devices to launch the BLUR attacks.
-To address this issue, a device should automatically stop being pairable on a transport that is not currently in use.
-For example, a pair of headphones who are running a secure session over BT with a laptop should not answer pairing requests over BLE unless the user explicitly renters pairing mode.
+To address this issue, a security-critical feature we believe that it should not be considered optional, and a device should notify the user every time the feature is usedautomatically stop being pairable on a transport that is not currently in use.
+For example, the device should notify the user when she is re-pairing with a trusted device and is using CTKD to overwrite a long term keya pair of headphones who are running a secure session over BT with a laptop should not answer pairing requests over BLE unless the user explicitly renters pairing mode.